 Revenue.
 Revenue increased \$39.0 million, or 11.8%, to \$369.6 million for the year ended December 31, 2017, as compared to \$330.6 million for the year ended December 25, 2016.
 The Company's fiscal year 2017 included 53 weeks compared 52 weeks in fiscal year 2016.
 Revenue attributed to the extra operating week was \$7.3 million.
-In addition to the extra operating week, the increase was primarily driven by \$44.6 million in incremental revenue from an additional567 operating weeks provided by 23 new restaurants opened during and subsequent to the year ended December 25, 2016.
+In addition to the extra operating week, the increase was primarily driven by \$44.6 million in incremental revenue from an additional 567 operating weeks provided by 23 new restaurants opened during and subsequent to the year ended December 25, 2016.
 This increase was partially offset by a decrease in our comparable sales, a \$1.9 million decrease during the second half of the fiscal year as a result of Hurricanes Harvey and Irma as well as revenue from our non-comparable restaurants that are not included in the incremental revenue discussed above.
-Revenue related to non-comparable restaurants is historically lower as the stores transition out of the 'honeymoon' period that follows a restaurant's initial opening, during which sales are typically higher than normal.
+Revenue related to non-comparable restaurants is historically lower as the stores transition out of the 'honeymoon' period that follows a restaurant's initial opening.
+The honeymoon period refers to the weeks following a restaurant's initial opening, during which sales are typically higher than normal.

-Comparable restaurant sales decreased 0.7% during the year for the 52-weeks ended December 24, 2017 compared to the same period in2016.
+Comparable restaurant sales decreased 0.7% during the year for the 52-weeks ended December 24, 2017 compared to the same period in 2016.
 The decrease in comparable restaurant sales was primarily driven by a 2.3% decrease in average weekly customers, partially offset by a 1.6% increase in average weekly check.
-Our comparable restaurant sales and average weekly customers were negatively affected by the weather conditions and sporting events by approximately 40 basis points ("bps") and strategic cannibalization of approximately 40 bps from two Austin restaurants.
+Our comparable restaurant sales and average weekly customers were negatively affected by the weather conditions and sporting events by approximately 40 bps and strategic cannibalization of approximately 40 bps from two Austin restaurants.
 This decrease was partially offset by about 20 bps as a result of an extra operating day in fiscal 2017 due to the Company's restaurant closing schedule on Christmas Day in fiscal year 2016.
 Our total revenue mix attributed to bar sales increased to 18.4% during the year ended December 31, 2017 compared to 18.3% during the same period in 2016.